On this page...

 State Hazard Mitigation Plan

-The State of Iowa Hazard Mitigation Plan is an interagency plan that integrates local and State planning efforts through the State Hazard Mitigation Team and is comprised of representatives of several State, federal, and nonprofit agencies and associations, with the lead agency being HSEMD.
+The State of Iowa Hazard Mitigation Plan is an interagency plan that integrates local and State planning efforts through the State Hazard Mitigation Team and is comprised of representatives of several State, federal, and nonprofit agencies and associations, with the lead agency being HSEM.
 Every five years, the team performs a hazard analysis and risk assessment in which hazards that may affect the state are identified.
 This information is then used to develop a Hazard Mitigation Strategy with goals, objectives, and measures to address the hazards.

 If you would like to view the 2023 Iowa Hazard Mitigation Plan, contact a state hazard mitigation planner at 515-725-3231 or via email.